wwebpy/wwebpy/README.md

 ### What I enjoy
 - Developing mobile & web applications
 - Training machine learning models for prediction tasks
-- Exploring new digital business concepts
+- Exploring new innovations and startups
 - Working with modern tech stacks and data-driven workflows

 ### Connect with me